ajsushanth/e-Commerce-Application/README.md

 - Security: JWT-based authentication and role-based authorization for access control.
 - Error Handling: User-friendly error responses and exceptions managed through global handling.
 - Pagination & Sorting: Efficient display of large datasets with pagination and sorting.
-- Cloud Deployment: Deployed on AWS using Spring Cloud.

 ## `Technologies Used`